GreenDoge-Network/greendoge-blockchain/greendoge-blockchain-gui/README.md

 ## Installing

-This is the GUI for greendoge-blockchain.
-It is built into distribution packages in the greendoge-blockchain repository.
+This is the GUI for chia-blockchain.
+It is built into distribution packages in the chia-blockchain repository.

 Install instructions are available in the [INSTALL](https://github.com/Chia-Network/chia-blockchain/wiki/INSTALL)